ecmwf/ecflow/docs/rest_api.rst

 -  :code:`action` is the name of the action to be taken taken
 -  :code:`ECF_NAME`, :code:`ECF_PASS`, :code:`ECF_RID`, and :code:`ECF_TRYNO` are ecFlow generated parameters
+-  :code:`ECF_TIMEOUT` and :code:`ECF_ZOMBIE_TIMEOUT` are optional integers, in seconds, with the same meaning, defaults and accepted range as the :term:`ECF_TIMEOUT` and :term:`ECF_ZOMBIE_TIMEOUT` environment variables of :term:`ecflow_client`; a value outside the accepted range is adjusted to the nearest limit

 When :code:`action=abort`, the followign additional parameters are necessary: